-Ice fishing is one of the most popular winter activity in South Korea, and the Hwacheon Sancheoneo Ice Festival is a must on your things to do in Korea!
+Ice fishing is one of the most popular winter activities in South Korea, and the Hwacheon Sancheoneo Ice Festival is a must on your things to do in Korea!

 Festivals in South Korea